CharKwehTiawKerang/islamic-advices/README.md

 <h3>Unlock timeless wisdom with our Islamic Advices API – a treasure trove of inspirational quotes and teachings from revered figures such as Prophet Muhammad (Sallallahu Alayhi Wa Sallam) and the four Rashidun Caliphs.</h3>

+<p>use this root URL to make API request: https://hikmah.harizasyraf.com/</p>

 <br />
 📌 How to use API:-
 <br />